andersjanmyr/mc/README.md

-  completion  Generates bash completion delete      Delete a value from memcached deleteall   Deletes all values from memcached get         Gets a value from memcached help        Help about any command replace     Replaces a key and value if it already exist set         Sets a key and value in memcached
+  completion  Generates bash completion delete      Delete a value from memcached deleteall   Deletes all values from memcached get         Gets one of more values from memcached help        Help about any command replace     Replaces a key and value if it already exist set         Sets a key and value in memcached